jamesfmackenzie/jamesfmackenzie.github.io/_posts/2019-12-01-webassembly-graphics-with-sdl.md

 There are two flavours of SDL:

 - v1.2 - original version licensed under <a href="http://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html" target="_blank">GNU LGPL</a>.
 Deprecated but still in popular use
 - v2.0 - major update with a different, not backwards-compatible API.
+Licensed under zLib.
 Improved support for hardware-accelerated 2D graphics

 ### Does SDL have WebAssembly support?

 Yes!
 Emscripten (which we'll use to compile for WebAssembly) has a simple implementation of SDL 1.2's API built in.
 This is hand-written in JavaScript and unrelated to the SDL codebase - but with compatibility high enough for most simple use cases

-SDL 2.0 support is also included via <a href="https://github.com/emscripten-ports" target="_blank">Emscripten Ports</a> - a collection of useful libraries, ported to Emscripten and integrated with the Emscripten compiler (emcc)
+SDL 2.0 support is also included via <a href="https://github.com/emscripten-ports" target="_blank">Emscripten Ports</a> - a collection of useful libraries, ported to Emscripten and integrated with the Emscripten compiler (emcc).
+This is an official, full release of SDL 2.0 - compatibility should be near 100%

-We'll take a look at both of these below
+We'll take a look at both below

 ### Running SDL 1.2 code in the browser